 PRAL Nutrients are those substances in food and drink that are used in the Potential Renal Acid Load (PRAL) calculation.

 The key to alkaline diets is that 20-30% of foods should be acidic, with the rest being alkaline or neutral.
 Overall, your total pH balance diet score should be alkaline.
 There is no target for PRAL.
-The target pH for urine in healthy individuals is 6.5 to 7 in the morning, rising to 7.5 through the day.
+The target pH of urine in healthy individuals is 6.5 to 7 in the morning, rising to 7.5 through the day.
 The target should be higher if you are fighting ill health, though there are complications to this that I will consider when I explain various diseases in future articles.

 Ultimately, the role of Foodary food lists is to prepare the way for a comprehensive database that provides all the nutritional data you need for a healthy diet.
 It helps to understand the role of different nutrients.
 This is even more important where illness occurs because different nutrients have different effects in fighting ill health.